RMSchrader1994/project3/README.md

 ## Features

 ### Existing Features
+- URL redirect to login if a user is not logged in
 - Vertical Navbar
 - Index page with login and register buttons
     - Login form
-    - Registtation form
+    - Registration form
     - On submit redirect to profile page
-- Profile app with username
+- Profile app with a username
 - Characters app
     - compose form link
-        - Char fields
+        - Char fields: name, tag
-        - Text Boxes
+        - Text Boxes: description
-        - Drop Downs Menus
+        - Drop Downs Menus: gender, race, class
-        - Checkbox lists
+        - Checkbox lists: guild
     - Individual Character options
-        - Creator can edit the character details
+        - A creator can edit the character details
-        - Creator can delete character
+        - A creator can delete character
-        - All details listed out on seperate page, with back to list button
+        - All details listed out on a separate page, with back to list button
     - Image determined by which race is selected
-- Store app with 12 unique exapnsion packs with varying prices, pictures, and descriptions
+- Store app with 12 unique expansion packs with varying prices, pictures, and descriptions
     - Add to cart buttons
 - Cart app with a table showing product image, name, quantity, price, and total.
-    - Checkout button, links to checkout page
+    - Checkout button links to the checkout page
-- Checkout app
+- Check out app
     - Cart table with same info
     - Buyer shipping info
     - Credit Card Details